 The residential population of Melbourne has more than doubled in recent years, and government forecasts predict this growth will continue.
 The Melbourne Metro Rail Project will allow Melbourne to continue to develop as one of the world’s most liveable cities.

-The project involved adding new twin 9-kilometre rail tunnels and five underground stations in the heart of Melbourne, creating capacity for 39,000 more passengers during each peak period from the first day of operation .
+The project involved adding new twin 9km rail tunnels and five underground stations in the heart of Melbourne, train and tram interchanges, creating capacity for 39,000 more passengers during each peak period from the first day of operation.
+There are also major urban renewal and development opportunities around key station precincts.

-Urbis worked initially on urban design, and as the project proceeded advised on strategic direction, how best to leverage the brownfield sites involved and how to build tunnel exits that enhance existing streetscapes and respect nearby landmarks.
+Urbis worked initially on urban design, and as the project proceeded, advised on strategic direction, how best to leverage the brownfield sites involved and how to build tunnel exits that enhance existing streetscapes and respect nearby landmarks.
+Our complete service offering across design, planning, urban economics, valuations and advisory ensured that our advice would best optimise the project’s urban renewal opportunities.

 It’s all about harnessing potential.
 If we are investing in transport infrastructure, what benefits will the station or the Metro bring with regards to enlivening the city and what form will it take?
 How do you make the journey a pleasant experience and create the best environment for commuters and tourists?